pixelschiff/pwDSGVOCookieLayer/README.md

-# pwDSGVOCookieLayer
+# 🍪 Processwire DSGVO Cookie-Layer
-A module to display a DSGVO Cookie-Layer on the Processwire Page.
+A simple Processwire module to display a DSGVO Cookie-Layer on the frontend.